Dr. Philip Schroeder, Chair

 We will develop graduates who will sustainably and profitably manage animals and natural

 and physiology.
-A 5,300-square-foot greenhouse produces hydroponic vegetables, edible
+A 5,300-square-foot greenhouse produces hydroponic vegetables, and

-flowers, and herbs and contains a tropical room, desert room, and plant propagation
+herbs and contains a tropical room, desert room, and plant propagation areas.

 agriculture and to produce feed for the college’s livestock.
-It is home to Holsteins,
+It is home to registered

-- Center for Organic and Sustainable Agriculture (COSA) – The center, located at the college farm, features both an organic dairy herd, with
+Center for Organic and Sustainable Agriculture (COSA) – The center, located at the college farm, features an organic dairy herd with which

-which students gain experience in management intensive grazing and a robotic milking
+students gain experience in management intensive grazing and a robotic milking system.

 classroom area for Introduction to veterinary technology, animal health care and laboratory